How to Make Your Own Terrariums: Mini Landscapes for any Decor

 In Victorian times, renowned physician Nathanial Bagshaw Ward was pursuing a passion for botany and conducting an experiment with moths, when he discovered that he could cultivate rare ferns inside a bottle.

-This led him to develop a glass vessel for nurturing imported plant specimens.
+This led him to develop a glass vessel for nurturing imported specimens.
 The “Wardian case” is the predecessor of the terrarium.

-The plants draw moisture from the soil and evaporate it through their leaves, in a process known as transpiration.
 Water droplets form and drip down the sides of the container, returning to the soil.
-This process mimics nature’s rain cycle, and sustains plant life.
+This process mimics nature’s rain cycle, and sustains life.

 Some folks place potted plants in a closed tank-type container resembling a Wardian case.

 A glass terrarium that’s just right for this type of display is available on Wayfair.
-This is a great container for moisture-loving varieties like orchids, which we will mention again a bit later.

 Another is the glass cloche, a bell-shaped cover that also dates to Victorian days.

-CYS Clear Glass Cloche
+Clear Glass Cloche

 A glass cloche bell jar is available from Amazon.
 It promotes the rain cycle when placed over a dish garden consisting of layers of gravel, charcoal, moss, and potting medium.